For a complete guide to all Textile Indie’s basket weaving posts and videos, visit the main Basket Weaving Page.

 French randing is a technique used to create a diagonal weave in the walls of a basket.
 Randing is excellent for using up shorter pieces of reed.
 Weave the base of a basket as usual and then weave the walls up at a forty-five-degree angle.

-You can learn all of the basket weaving techniques in our Basket-of-the-Month Club.
+You can learn all of the basket weaving techniques in our Basketry Immersion program.

 Find a complete list of basket weaving terminology: